 Tropical Andes (Mashpi Lodge) & Colonial Quito: Before your Galapagos adventure, discover the lesser-known wonders of mainland Ecuador on this six-day adventure in the Andes.
 Explore Quito, a UNESCO World Heritage site, from the comfort of historic Casa Gangotena on Plaza San Francisco.
 See dazzling colonial churches and bustling traditional local markets.
 Then immerse yourself in the heart of the Ecuadorian Chocó, one of the world’s top five biodiversity hotspots, at Mashpi Lodge.
 From $2,390 per person.
 Contact ExpeditionTrips for details.

-Shipboard accommodations; one pre-cruise hotel night and one post-cruise hotel night in Guayaquil; meals and non-alcoholic drinks (coffee, tea, water, soda) aboard the vessel; Galapagos National Park entry fee; transfers to/from group flight; gratuities (except to ship's crew); Galapagos Transit Card; use of snorkeling equipment, wetsuits, kayaks and stand up paddleboards; services of the Expedition Leader, Naturalist staff and expert guides; port charges and service taxes.
+Shipboard accommodations; one pre-cruise hotel night and one post-cruise hotel night in Guayaquil; meals and non-alcoholic drinks (coffee, tea, water, soda) aboard the ship; most alcoholic beverages aboard the ship (2019 voyages only); Galapagos National Park entry fee; transfers to/from group flight; gratuities (except to ship's crew); Galapagos Transit Card; one hour of Wi-Fi per person/per day (2019 voyages only); use of snorkeling equipment, wetsuits, kayaks and stand up paddleboards; services of the Expedition Leader, Naturalist staff and expert guides; port charges and service taxes.
 Peru: hotel nights and meals in Peru as per the itinerary, porterage, services of local guide and tour leader, gratuities to local guides and drivers, taxes and service charges.
 Subject to change without notice.

 Airfare; meals not indicated as included; optional extensions; passport and visa expenses; baggage/accident/cancellation insurance; items of a personal nature, such as laundry, alcoholic beverages and Internet/Wi-Fi; gratuities to ship's crew; travel health insurance (required to enter Ecuador) fuel surcharge may apply.